martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The CERTIFICATE frame {#http-certificate}

-The `CERTIFICATE` frame (0xFRAME-TBD3) allows the sender to provide elements of a certificate chain which can be used as authentication for previous or subsequent requests.
+A certificate chain is transferred as a series of `CERTIFICATE` frames (0xFRAME-TBD3) with the same Request-ID, each containing a single certificate in the chain.
+The end certificate of the chain can be used as authentication for previous or subsequent requests.

 The `CERTIFICATE` frame defines no flags.

-The payload of a `CERTIFICATE` frame contains elements of a certificate chain, terminating in an end certificate.
-Multiple `CERTIFICATE` frames MAY be sent with the same Request-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).

-Particularly when a certificate contains a large number of Subject Alternative Names, it might not fit into a single `CERTIFICATE` frame even as the only provided certificate.
-Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD increase their own `SETTINGS_MAX_FRAME_SIZE` to a size that would accomodate their certificate, then terminate affected streams with `CERTIFICATE_TOO_LARGE`.
+While unlikely, it is possible that an exceptionally large certificate might be too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
+Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD terminate affected streams with `CERTIFICATE_TOO_LARGE`.

 Use of the `CERTIFICATE` frame by servers is not defined by this document.
 A `CERTIFICATE` frame received by a client MUST be ignored.